KPLauritzen/kplauritzen.github.io/docs/posts/2025-02-04-terraform-destructive-pr.md

 With some inspiration from my friend, [Lasse Hels](https://dk.linkedin.com/in/lasse-hels), I created this bash script for Azure DevOps Pipelines.

+## What it does

+- It is assumed to be running as part of a pull request validation pipeline
+- Assuming there is a terraform plan created in the file `tfplan`, it parses the plan as plaintext and json
+- No matter what, the plaintext plan is posted as a comment in the pull request.
+The comment will be collapsed by default.
+- If it finds any destructive changes in the plan, the comment will have a big scary warning and be marked as "Active".
+This means someone will have to look at it and resolve it before the pull request can be merged.

 ## The script

 ```shell